Nils Lundgren

-Nils Gustav Herman Lundgren (born 13 July 1936, in Skövde) is a Swedish politician and economist, who is a former Member of the European Parliament (MEP).
+Nils Gustav Herman Lundgren (born 13 July 1936) is a Swedish politician and economist, who is a former Member of the European Parliament (MEP).
 Between 2004 and 2008 he was the leader of the eurosceptical June List, which he had co-founded.

 He was elected to the European Parliament in 2004 and was a member of the bureau of the Independence and Democracy group, and vice-chair of the European Parliament's Committee on Budgetary Control.
 He was also a member of the Committee on Industry, Research and Energy, a substitute for the Committee on Economic and Monetary Affairs, and a member of the delegation to the EU–Turkey Joint Parliamentary Committee.
 He did not stand for re-election as a MEP in the 2009 elections.